 Barcelona, a city where culture and partying go hand in hand, where football is on everybody’s mind, and the Catalan pride flows through everything.

-Spending 24 hours in this city is intense, but you really get the best of all worlds.
+A good start of the day is visiting the masterpiece of Gaudí, La Sagrada Família.
 The catholic church has been under construction since 1882, and is currently scheduled to finish in 2026.

 What’s interesting about the church is the variety of design.
 So many different architects with completely different thoughts.

 The present design is based on reconstructed versions of the lost plans as well as on modern adaptations.

 Seeing this is something you wouldn’t want to miss, and the best time to see it is in the morning around 8.30, when you will find the morning light giving you the opportunity for the best photos! 😉

 But as a backpacker, you do best in just doing some window shopping – it’s actually quite nice as the shops are designed really cool with modern designs, ponds and aquariums inside.